Rodgers, Packers seek first road win at the Buffalo Bills

 KEY MATCHUP: Packers O-line vs. Bills D-line.
 Buffalo’s Von Miller-led pass rush has been able to apply pressure without having to blitz for much of the season and faces a potentially banged-up Packers offensive line that was missing starting left tackle David Bakhtiari because of a knee injury last week.
 QB Aaron Rodgers has been sacked just 15 times this season in part because of his ability to get the ball out quickly.
 Buffalo is tied for seventh in the NFL with 19 sacks.

-KEY INJURIES: Packers OLB Rashan Gary left the Commanders game to be evaluated for a concussion and didn’t practice Wednesday. … WR Allen Lazard didn’t practice Wednesday after injuring his shoulder against the Commanders. … CB Shemar Jean-Charles (ankle) also didn’t practice Wednesday. … WR Christian Watson (hamstring) and OT David Bakhtiari (knee) didn’t play at Washington and were limited practice participants Wednesday. … Rodgers is playing with an injured right thumb. … The Bills are at their healthiest of the season with RT Spencer Brown (ankle) and backup RB Taiwan Jones (ankle) not practicing. … CB Tre’Davious White has been ruled out two weeks after he began practicing for the first time since tearing a ligament in his left knee 11 months ago.
+KEY INJURIES: Packers OLB Rashan Gary left the Commanders game to be evaluated for a concussion and didn’t practice Wednesday. … WR Allen Lazard didn’t practice Wednesday after injuring his shoulder against the Commanders. … CB Shemar Jean-Charles (ankle) also didn’t practice Wednesday. … WR Christian Watson (hamstring) and OT David Bakhtiari (knee) didn’t play at Washington and were limited practice participants Wednesday. … Rodgers is playing with an injured right thumb. … Bills RT Spencer Brown (ankle) has been ruled out against the Packers. … Backup RB Taiwan Jones (ankle) didn’t practice Wednesday. … CB Tre’Davious White has been ruled out two weeks after he began practicing for the first time since tearing a ligament in his left knee 11 months ago.

 SERIES NOTES: The Bills are 6-0 at home against Green Bay in which they have outscored the Packers by a combined margin of 148-73. … The Bills are the NFL’s only team the Packers have never defeated on the road. … In their previous meeting in 2018, Bills QB Josh Allen threw two interceptions and lost a fumble in making just his third career start in a 22-0 loss at Green Bay. … In his only appearance at Buffalo, Rodgers went 17 of 45 for 185 yards passing with no touchdowns, two interceptions and was sacked for a safety with 1:51 left in a 21-13 loss in 2014.